Awni00/relational-convolutions/rebuttals/icml/xLCW.md

 <!-- [2 /n] DEFINING TERMINOLOGY AND EXAMPLES -->
 ## 1 [cont'd]: Explaining terminology ("objects" & "relations") & some examples

 **Defining terminology in this literature**.
 An "object" is a vector representation of the features of an entity that the model must reason about in relation to other entities.
-A (pairwise) "relation" is a mapping from a pair of objects to a representation of the relations between their features.
+A "relation" is a mapping from a pair of objects to a representation of the relations between their features.
 A relational model receives as input a collection of objects, and must reason about the relations between them in order to perform a task.

 **Example 1 (Relational Games).** Consider the "relational games" task in the first set of experiments (Section 4.1).
-Recall that this suite of benchmark tasks is used in [2,4] as well.
 In these tasks, the model must reason about the relations between the visual attributes of different objects in a visual scene.
 In particular, the scene is presented as a 3x3 grid of objects.
 In this setting, each cell in the grid is an "object" and each object is represented by an RGB image.
 Thus, the input to the model is a sequence of 9 images (the objects).

 Note that each object varies across several feature attributes.
 In particular, their shape and color.
 Thus, in this example, a relation between two objects may be a mapping for the pair of images to a vector representing similarity across each of these attributes.
 The task is to learn to infer and represent these relations, then reason about these relations to perform the classification task.